 Research in progress:

 - I am part of a group that has been exploring legal considerations for how libraries in Canada can lend digital copies of books using Controlled Digital Lending (CDL).
-We recently posted a preprint of a position paper, and we will be developing a complimentary position statement in 2022.
+Our paper – Controlled Digital Lending of Library Books in Canada – was published Dec 21, 2022.

 - I am part of a group that is adapting codes of best practice for fair use to the Canadian legal context.
-CARL published a paper making the case for adapting the codes in 2021 and we hope to have the first code (on software preservation) completed by the summer of 2022.
+CARL published a paper making the case for adapting the codes in 2021 and we hope to have the first code (on software preservation) completed during 2023.
 CARL is also working of an adaptation of the Code of Best Practices in Fair Use for Open Educational Resources.

 - I am working on a paper with Bita Amani that discusses the role that libraries and librarians play in using and defending the rights of users of copyrighted materials in Canada.
 The title of this paper is “Cultivating Copyright Custodians for the Digital Age: Law, Libraries, & the Public Interest in Lending”.
 We presented this paper at the Copyright User Rights and Access to Justice Conference in 2017 at the University of Windsor, and the Intellectual Property Scholars Conference 2021 at the Benjamin N. Cardozo School of Law, Yeshiva University, New York City.